-The Student Life staff coordinates extracurricular experiences in the following areas: residence life, the Campus Center, community service and leadership, student activities and organizations, interfaith life, counseling, and student health.
+The Student Affairs staff coordinates co-curricular experiences in the following areas: residence life, the Campus Center, community service and civic engagement, student involvement and leadership, religious life, counseling, and student health and wellness.
 Staff members also work directly with the peer judicial process, student government, and public safety.
 While students get involved in programs and services according to their own needs and goals, Transylvania encourages each student to explore new and unfamiliar ground.
 It is hoped that students will test themselves, explore different points of view, develop their decision-making skills, and accept individual responsibility as part of their total educational development.